Entrepreneurs and Business Owners

 Does my business need its own bank account?

-It’s always a good idea to separate personal from business expenses, and thus to have a separate bank account for the business.
-However whether it is legally required depends on what form the business uses.
+It’s always a good idea to separate personal from business expenses.
 If an LLC or corporation, the business must have a separate bank account, otherwise you risk losing your limited liability.
-Sole proprietorships do not strictly need to do so, but your lawyer and accountant will strongly recommend it.

 10. General business law

-Check out Rocket Lawyer2NOTE: Law Soup Media, Inc. may receive compensation from Rocket Lawyer if you use any of their services., which provides affordable and simple legal services for business & much more.
+Check out Rocket Lawyer2NOTE: Law Soup Media may receive compensation from Rocket Lawyer if you use any of their services., which provides affordable and simple legal services for business & much more.